Board certifications

 Dr. Shephal Doshi practices Cardiac Electrophysiology (EP) and the management of arrhythmias.
 He specializes in interventional therapies for arrhythmias including atrial fibrillation and ventricular tachycardia.

 Born in Chicago and growing up in Southern California, he attended college at the University of California, Riverside.
-He received his Cardia EP training at the Massachusetts General Hospital and served as a clinical instructor at Harvard Medical School.
+He received his Cardiac EP training at the Massachusetts General Hospital and served as a clinical instructor at Harvard Medical School.
 He joined the Pacific Heart Institute in 2004 and soon became the Director of Cardiac and Pacing at Providence, Saint John’s Health Center now the Executive Director of the Minerd Heart and Vascular Institute.

 Dr. Doshi remains active in cutting-edge ablation research involving different forms of ablation energy including pulse field ablation (PFA), laser, cryo, and radiofrequency.
 He has been a principal investigator (PI) in studies involving PFA, balloon and contact force sensing ablation for atrial fibrillation.